Oren14Dani/Oren14Dani/README.md

 - 👋 Hi, I’m Oren.
-- 🌱 I’m currently learning for B.Cs. in Electrical Engineering.
+- 🌱 I’m currently learning for B.Sc. in Electrical Engineering.
 - 📫 You can reach me at Linkedin: www.linkedin.com/in/oren-danilov